Elangodevguy/doccords/README.md

 ## Other available scripts

-#linting
+#Linting
 To lint our entire project expect build folder, we can run
 ### `npm run lint`
-### VS code will automatically tell the places where ESLint rules are getting broke, thanks to `.eslintrc.js` will conatin all the standard rules for our project
+VS code will automatically tell the places where ESLint rules are getting broke, thanks to `.eslintrc.js` will conatin all the standard rules for our project